 - 1. If ANY VGS LINE IS DAMAGED AND LEAKING (OR POSSIBLY LEAKING), CALL 911.
-After calling 911, notify VGS at 1-800-639-8081 or ((802) 863-4511 to report the emergency.
+After calling 911, notify VGS at 1-800-639-8081 or (802) 863-4511 to report the emergency.
 Do not attempt to contact individuals at VGS. - 2.
 All other damage should be reported to VGS at 1-800-639-8081 or (802) 863-4511. - 3.
 All damages to VGS-owned facilities and gas lines shall be immediately reported to VGS.
 The damages shall be repaired by VGS maintenance personnel prior to backfilling. - 4.
 All coating damage to steel gas lines shall be reported immediately to VGS.
-Coating breaks shall be repaired by either VGS maintenance personnel or by contractors with VGS inspectors prior to backfilling. - 5.
+Coating breaks shall be repaired by either VGS maintenance personnel or by approved and qualified contractors prior to backfilling. - 5.
 All breaks and damages to tracer wire for plastic pipe shall be reported to VGS.
-The breaks and damages shall be repaired by either VGS personnel or by contractors with VGS inspector prior to backfilling. - 6.
+The breaks and damages shall be repaired by either VGS personnel or by approved and qualified contractors prior to backfilling. - 6.
 All damages to VGS cathodic protection facilities and cathodic protection test facilities shall be reported to VGS.
-The damages shall be repaired and tested by VGS personnel or by contractors with VGS inspectors prior to backfilling. - 7.
+The damages shall be repaired and tested by VGS personnel or by approved and qualified contractors prior to backfilling. - 7.
 All damages to VGS test, locator, and valve boxes shall be reported to VGS.
-Either VGS personnel or contractors with VGS inspectors shall repair the damages.
+Either VGS personnel or approved and qualified contractors shall repair the damages.
 All VGS test, locator, and valve boxes shall remain accessible after any grade changes.
 Contact VGS for any boxes that need to be raised due to a grade change.
 No boxes shall be under cover.